MalinkaMell/Star-Wars-RPG-Game/README.md

 **Optimized for 1920x1080 screen resolution and Google Chrome Version 77.0.3865.75**

-_Made for UOA Bootcamp, September 2019_
+_Made for University of Arizona Coding Bootcamp, Week-4, September 2019_